IndexNow Protocol

 IndexNow is a protocol that lets websites instantly notify search engines about changes.
 IndexNow.org explains it's a simple ping telling search engines a url was added, updated, or deleted.

-- It eliminates the wait for search engines to crawl your site.
+- It eliminates the wait for search engines to crawl your site, which means your new content can be seen faster, giving you a leg up in search results.

 How IndexNow Works: A Technical Overview